Repository logo

 dc.subjectColor Psychology

-dc.subjectDesign for Mental Health
+dc.subjectDesign For Mental Health

-dc.subjectHealing spaces
+dc.subjectHealing Spaces

 dc.titleShaping therapeutic spaces: Exploring Interior Design Approaches in Day Clinics for Psychotherapy